Hurricanes, storms, and flooding can cause a lot of damage and it's important to protect yourself when cleaning up and rebuilding.

 - As you rebuild, remember that new furniture and building materials can release chemicals in the air, called offgassing.
 These are called volatile organic compounds (VOCs).
 VOCs can trigger asthma symptoms.
 Reduce the effects of VOCs by airing out new furniture in your garage, if possible, before you bring it in your home.
 Choose building materials that are CERTIFIED asthma & allergy friendly® and with low VOCs.

-Many allergens and asthma triggers can stick around long after a hurricane has passed.
+Many allergens and asthma triggers can stick around long after a storm has passed.
 Keep these tips in mind in the coming months as you rebuild.